FidoNet: Resurgence

 Around 2014, a retro movement led to a slow increase in internet-connected BBS and nodes.
 Telnet, rlogin, and SSH are being used between systems.
 This means the user can telnet to any BBS worldwide as cheaply as ones next door.
 Also, Usenet and internet mail has been added, along with long file names to many newer versions of BBS software, some being freeware, resulting in increasing use.
 Nodelists are no longer declining in all cases.

 FidoNet organizational structure

+FidoNet is governed in a hierarchical structure according to FidoNet policy, with designated coordinators at each level to manage the administration of FidoNet nodes and resolve disputes between members.
+The rules of conduct are summed up into these two deliberately vague principles: